manuelroemer/site/content/blog/2-the-making-of-this-website/index.md

 ### Hugo

 [Hugo](https://gohugo.io) is an established solution for a lot of blogs.
-It is a static site generator focused on performance.
+It is often advertised as a static site generator with a huge focus on performance.
-From my perspective, Hugo is fantastic for unopinionated DIY projects:
+In addition, Hugo is, from my own experience, fantastic for unopinionated DIY projects.
-When you setup a new Hugo project and run it, you see... absolutely nothing in the browser.
+This became apparent to me when I initially followed the "Getting Started" guide, set up a new Hugo project, ran it and saw... absolutely nothing in the browser.
 By default, Hugo doesn't even come with a theme installed.
-It basically forces you to either find a premade theme or build your own one.
+It doesn't do a lot of hand-holding and basically forces you to either find a premade theme or build your own one.

 I myself was determined to go with the second route.
 Using an off the shelf theme would work, but I wouldn't learn anything about Hugo by using one